ultrabug/py3status/py3status/modules/README.md

                          @author Anon1234 https://github.com/Anon1234
                          @license BSD
                          ---
-  wwan_status
-                         Display current network and ip address for newer Huwei modems.
+  wwan_status            Display current network and ip address for newer Huwei modems.

-                         It is tested for Huawei E3276 (usb-id 12d1:1506) aka Telekom Speed Stick LTE III
+                         It is tested for Huawei E3276 (usb-id 12d1:1506) aka Telekom Speed Stick LTE III but may work on other devices, too.

-                         When using anything but NetworkManger (like wvdial, netctl), you never get to know which kind of Network (LTE/4G, UMTS/3G, EDGE, ...) your modem is using at a given point in time.
-This module queries the modem using AT commands and displays its response.

-                         You can optionally give a network interface name to display the IP address your mobile service provider has assigned you.

-                         If you know AT command-/answer pairs for other modems and would like to see them in this module, feel free to edit the code or contact me.

-                         IMPORTANT/PREREQUISITES:
-                            1. Many USB modems (including the one tested) do not register as a modem but as a storage device.
-If this applies to your modem, too, consider using the usb_modeswitch tool which is part of many Linux distributions

-                            2. This module needs read/write access to your modem communication device file.
-If your modem is /dev/ttyUSB{n}, then it is usually /dev/ttyUSB{n+1}.
-So in the vast majority of cases it is /dev/ttyUSB1, which is the default setting.
-If you keep getting a "no access to /dev/..." message, checking permissions is the way to go

                          DEPENDENCIES:
                              - netifaces
                              - pyserial

                          Configuration parameters:
                              - baudrate              : There should be no need to configure this, but feel free to experiment.
                                                        Default is 115200.
                              - cache_timeout         : How often we refresh this module in seconds.
                                                        Default is 5.
                              - consider_3G_degraded  : If set to True, only 4G-networks will be
                                                        considered 'good'; 3G connections are shown
                                                        as 'degraded', which is yellow by default.
 Mostly useful if you want to keep track of where there is a 4G connection.
                                                        Default is False.
                              - format_down           : What to display when the modem is not plugged in Default is: 'WWAN: down'
                              - format_error          : What to display when modem can't be accessed.
                                                        Default is 'WWAN: {error}'
                              - format_no_service     : What to display when the modem does not have a network connection.
 This allows to omit the then meaningless network generation.
-Therefore the default is 'WWAN: {status} {ip}'
+Therefore the default is 'WWAN: ({status}) {ip}'
                              - format_up             : What to display upon regular connection
-                                                      Default is 'WWAN: {status} ({netgen}) {ip}'
+                                                       Default is 'WWAN: ({status}/{netgen}) {ip}'
                              - interface             : The default interface to obtain the IP address from.
 For wvdial this is most likely ppp0.
                                                        For netctl it can be different.
                                                        Default is: ppp0
                              - modem                 : The device to send commands to.
-                                                      Default is /dev/ttyUSB1
+Default is
                              - modem_timeout         : The timespan betwenn querying the modem and collecting the response.
                                                        Default is 0.4 (which should be sufficient)

-                         i3status.conf example configs:

-                         Default:

-                            wwan_status {
-                                baudrate = 115200
-                                cache_timeout = 5
-                                consider_3G_degraded = False
-                                format_down = 'WWAN: down'
-                                format_error = 'WWAN: {error}'
-                                format_no_service = 'WWAN: {status} {ip}'
-                                format_up = 'WWAN: {status} ({netgen}) {ip}'
-                                interface = "ppp0"
-                                modem1 = "/dev/ttyUSB1"
-                                modem_timeout = 0.4
-                            }

-                         which is equvivalent to

-                            wwan_status {
-                            }

-                         An alternative configuration in which only 4G networks are displayed in 'good' color and IP address display is not desired:

-                            wwan_status {
-                                consider_3G_degraded = False
-                                format_no_service = 'WWAN: {status}'
-                                format_up = 'WWAN: {status} ({netgen})'
-                            }

                          @author Timo Kohorst timo@kohorst-online.com
                          PGP: B383 6AE6 6B46 5C45 E594 96AB 89D2 209D DBF3 2BB5
                          ---